-Schedules do not determine all sentences.
-For example, the possession of methamphetamine or ecstasy in any quantity may result in $15,000 in fines and 10 years’ imprisonment.
-The maximum penalty for marijuana possession is one year of imprisonment and $2,000 in fines.
+Schedules do not determine all sentences, however.
+For example, the possession of methamphetamine or ecstasy in any quantity may result in $15,000 in fines and ten years’ imprisonment.Possession with Intent to Distribute

 Possession with intent to distribute is punished more harshly.
 As with possession, the quantity of the drug and the schedule in which the drug is placed will affect sentencing.
-For example, possession with intent to distribute under 50 grams of cocaine may result in up to four years’ imprisonment and $25,000 in fines.
+For example, possession with intent to distribute under 50 grams of cocaine may result in up to four years imprisonment and $25,000 in fines.
 There may be double penalties imposed for selling to a minor or within a certain distance of school property.Drug Crime Defenses in Michigan